ry-werth/metis-project-1-mta-study/README.md

 - 145 ST
 - DELANCEY/ESSEX

-This info can be foun in the [focused_stations file](https://github.com/ry-werth/metis-project-1-mta-study/blob/master/MTA_Turnstyle_Analysis/focused_station.csv) where we have the station info and daily traffic stats through August and September.
+This final station info can be found in the [focused_stations file](https://github.com/ry-werth/metis-project-1-mta-study/blob/master/MTA_Turnstyle_Analysis/focused_station.csv) where we have the station info and daily traffic stats through August and September.

+Additionally we determined that weekdays were far surperior days than weekends were, but that there wasn't a considerable difference between individual weekdays.
+As far as what time of day, we found that the afternoon (12-8) was the most popular block, but these findings are very basic and could definetly use some refining.